davikrehalt/blog/fourier-theory-1.md

 $$\mathcal{F}(f) := \int_{\mathbb{R}}{f(x)e^{2 \pi i x t} dx}$$

 Beautiful, no?
 Transforming function space to character space (I guess frequency space is what most sane people call it).
 And we have some theorems about turning convolutions to products.
-Let's see that.
+Let's see that (WARNING: technical math ahead).
 The key idea here is of course the following identity.

 $$(\mu \times id)^*P \cong \pi_{1,3}^*P \otimes \pi_{2,3}^*P$$